freiksenet/reititin/README.md

 ### Router.match(url)

-Tries to match the url againts the router rules.
+Tries to match the url against the router rules.

 If router fails to match, and there is no catch-all rule, the method will return false.
 If router matches, then method will return match object.
-Match object has 4 fields, `name` is route name, `url` is full url that was matched, `params` is object of all url paramaters and their value and, finally, `query` is a parsed querystring.
+Match object has 4 fields, `name` is route name, `url` is full url that was matched, `params` is object of all url parameters and their value and, finally, `query` is a parsed querystring.

 ```js